-While RCEP is expected to come into force in a year or so, businesses trading in Asia Pacific should get ready now by performing an impact assessment to determine the benefits for them.
+With RCEP coming into force in January 2022, businesses trading in Asia Pacific should get ready now by performing an impact assessment to determine the benefits for them.

 When doing so, the benefits that other FTAs already offer should be reconsidered, as they may have changed since they were last reviewed .
 Comparing benefits already available under existing FTAs to the pluses of RCEP will allow businesses to develop an optimal overall FTA strategy.